 There are three steps for each trigger food, and they are as follows:

-Step 1 – Consume the trigger food for one day out of 7.
-Make sure there are at least five days in between and eat this food once a week for four weeks straight.
+Consume the trigger food for one day out of 7.
+Make sure there are at least five days in between.
+Eat this food once a week for four weeks straight.
 If you react during this time, have a two-week break from the food before recommencing another four week period.
-If you can tolerate eating this food once a week for four weeks straight, continue on to step 2.
+If you can tolerate eating this food once a week for four weeks straight, continue on to step

 Completing this maintenance phase can be time-consuming, but it is also rewarding and allows for nutrient diversity within your diet.

 As a great support on your elimination diet journey, our bio-resonance hair intolerance test will give you a list of your trigger foods.
-You can then use this as the basis for your elimination diet ‘foods to remove’ list, and really take the guesswork out of it.
+You can then use this as the basis for your elimination diet ‘foods to remove’ list.
+Really take the guesswork out of it.
 Purchase your test HERE today.

 An Elimination diet is the current gold standard in healing from food intolerances.
 It is a step by step approach which eliminates specific reactive foods from a persons diet, and then strategically reintroduces them one at a time in order to either increase tolerance to that food or identify the person’s tolerance level.
 Tolerance levels are the amount of a specific food that a person can have without any reaction occurring.

 This article covers the main steps of an elimination diet and how to do them.
 The steps are: